Dr. Ying Ying Liu

 Dr. ying ying liu

-Born into a profoundly musical family in China, Ying Ying effortlessly acquired musical mastery, likened to a gracious gift.
+Born into a profound musical family in China, Ying Ying effortlessly acquired musical mastery, likened to a gracious gift.
 Her father, Liu Chi, the renowned Chinese classical composer of the 20th century, introduced her to the essence of Chinese song and the intricacies of Chinese and Western orchestral scores at a young age.

-Breaking records I was born in 1963, in Liaoning province, northeast China, the youngest of four children.
+“I was born in 1963, in Liaoning province, northeast China, the youngest of four children.
 I was an “accident”.
 My father’s name is Liu Chi, which means “big fire”.
 He is one of the most celebrated Chinese composers.
 He named me Ying Ying, which means “firefly”, so I’m daddy’s little fire.

 I had an amazing relationship with my dad.
-My mother was a choreographer and later became a painter and I grew up surrounded by artists.
+My mother was a choreographer and later became a painter, and I grew up surrounded by artists.

 Read more here…